dil-dgulyban/ai-assisted-coding-training/prompt-library/4-feedback-request-review.md

+0. **Verify MCP Access**

+- Confirm that the GitHub MCP connection is active
+- If no connection is available, terminate immediately and return: "No MCP connection.
+Cannot open pull request."

-1. **Verify the Changes:** Use the known verification methods (e.g., tests, manual steps, QA guidelines) to confirm that the changes are correct and working as intended.
+1. **Verify the Changes:**
+   - Use the known verification methods (e.g., tests, manual steps, QA guidelines) to confirm that the changes are correct and working as intended
+   - Fix the issues if you identify any
 2. **Open a Draft Pull Request** (if verification passes)
    - Source branch: the current branch
    - Target: main branch